 Professor in Veterinary Ophthalmology at Hebrew University of Jerusalem

-Join us for an exciting course focused on imaging and ERG animal ophthalmology.
+Join us for a virtual or in-person exciting course focused on imaging and ERG animal ophthalmology.
 This event is recommended for those working in the fields of veterinary ophthalmology or vision research, who are interested in electroretinography and the latest technologies for in vivo retinal imaging.
 You will expand your knowledge on the application and interpretation of retinal function and structure in animal models and diseases.

-Morning lectures followed by an afternoon wet lab demonstrating ERG and imaging in rodents.
+Morning lectures followed by two-afternoon wet labs demonstrating ERG and imaging in rodents.